hwulfmeyer/rs_nn_training/documentation.md

 The brightness of all LEDs are not equal.
 The blue LED for example heavily outshines the other two LEDs, making most mix-colours appear mostly blue.
 The red LED seems to be the darkest.

 Because of the imprints on the clear hull of the Spheros, often some of the LEDs are covered, leading to erroneous detections.
 This is especially problematic if the blue LED used for rotational identification is covered up.
 Another source of this problem is the tilting of the internal circuit board of the Sphero during movements.

+### Camera
+Because of the rather low camera resolution, a Sphero's LED is only about 5x5 Pixels on the full image.
+Therefore even slight movements of the Sphero can drastically alter its visual representation within the image.

+### Others
+Because of the door and windows, there are certain reflections of sunlight visible within the arena.
+This could be somewhat mitigated by using a lower camera exposure time, however sometimes the First Stage can still wrongfully detect these reflections as Spheros.

+The automatic generation of training data via the compositor is fast, but also not perfect.
+The final datasets are just an approximation of what the real Spheros will look like at certain locations inside the arena.
+To mitigate this problem, an idea would be to first construct a working First Stage model and then to semi-automatically generate the data for the Second Stage through that.